Politics of Thailand: 2008 political crisis

 Prime Minister Samak held daily national state television broadcasts with his own political messages.
 These were not well received by PAD.
 NBT, the National Broadcasting Television, the state-owned media enterprise, was openly used to counter the PAD's message, which emphasizes the overturning of the current democratic system.

 Former PM Thaksin had welcomed offers to come back to Thailand in February 2008 to face corruption charges and to get close control of the PPP, successor of his Thai Rak Thai Party.

 The opposition forced a no-confidence vote on a constitutional amendment which may have resulted in the reinstatement of Thaksin's reputation.
 The failure to address dramatically rising food and energy prices, and a temple dispute with Cambodia damaged the coalition government's reputation.

 Street protests led by PAD, the major opposition movement, began in late-May after the ruling party agreed to amend the constitution.
 Their main objective was to block any constitutional amendment aimed chiefly at reinstating Thaksin's reputation and saving the PPP from dissolution after one of its leaders was charged with electoral fraud.

 Another of PAD's objectives was to support the courts and the judicial system in hearing Thaksin's cases.
 While PM Samak has been successful in controlling the police and civil service, various courts remain independent and issued several independent verdicts.

 The Constitutional Court concluded that PPP's second-in-command, Yongyuth Tiyapairat, who pressured local officers to support his party in the previous election, would subject the party to dissolution.
-The Administrative Court also ruled that his government seriously violated the constitution and might have prejudiced national sovereignty in negotiating over the sovereignty of territory immediately adjacent to the Preah Vihear Temple with Cambodia.
+The Administrative Court also ruled that his government seriously violated the constitution and might have prejudiced national sovereignty in negotiating over the sovereignty of territory immediately adjacent to Preah Vihear, a temple in Cambodia.
 The case brought the resignation of his first foreign minister, Nopadon Patama.
 Several other ministers found wrongfully informing the Anti-corruption Board or Election Governing Board of important information, were discharged when this was discovered.

 Previously Thaksin and Pojaman's three lawyers were caught red-handed attempting to bribe Supreme Court judges and were given jail sentences.
 That was an ominous sign for Thaksin.
 Later a criminal court returned a verdict of tax evasion against Pojaman.
 He was to be jailed for three years.
 Days later, Thaksin and Pojaman jumped bail and issued a statement from London announcing through Thai TV his decision to seek political asylum in the UK in an attempt to avoid what he called "biased" treatment under Thailand's current judicial system.